Disappearance of Raisa Räisänen

+Räisänen was declared dead in absentia on the fifth anniversary of her disappearance, in 2004.

 Disappearance

 On the evening of 16 October 1999, Raisa Räisänen was out celebrating with a friend.
 She called her boyfriend from her mobile phone at 22:18, indicating that she wanted to join him at a house party in the suburbs, if she could get a lift.

 Before doing so, Räisänen and her friend visited a restaurant in the city centre; although aged only 16, they had got in using fake IDs.
 However, they stayed in the restaurant for only half an hour, leaving when Räisänen's friend received a phone call from her boyfriend, inviting her to a party outside Tampere.
 Räisänen's friend received a lift to the party from some friends, but Räisänen stayed behind as there was no room for her in the car.
 Räisänen's friend checked to make sure Räisänen's phone was charged, and gave her some money.
 The last confirmed sighting of Räisänen was from this time, at 22:50, near the Sokos department store in central Tampere.

 After that, there were several unconfirmed reports of someone resembling her.
 The police believe that CCTV footage from the area also shows her in the city centre at around 23:50, an hour after the last confirmed sighting.

 Because of the EU Summit being held in Tampere that day, security had been tightened and there was an increased police presence in the city, with additional police resources brought in from other parts of the country.
 However, the use of CCTV monitoring was considerably less in 1999 than it is now.